-How Smartphones are Helping Avoid Costly Real Estate Mistakes - Part One
+How Smartphones Help You Avoid Costly Real Estate Mistakes - Pt.
+1

 One of the critical issues facing mature QSRs and retailers involves quantifying cannibalization from new stores.
 This is of critical importance since in many cases there are cannibalization limits written into franchise agreements and if the threshold is exceeded then the deal is killed.
 I have been involved in hundreds of sales transfer studies and understand the importance of getting it right and the impact this has on the lives of both franchisors and franchisees.
 Let’s take a step back and touch on how sales impact studies were, and in some cases still are, completed today.